Black Police Officers 'Chosen To Fail' In Suffolk County

 * The story includes an antisemitic use of term "rabbi" when current and former police officers describe a person that helps others get promoted through favoritism ahead of Black cops.
-An earlier version of the story should have provided better context.

 The analyzing of derogatory and racist terms used by police is part of state-mandated reforms.